-Whilst many of you wont see tennis as obvious sport to bet on, a lot of professional bettors actually use tennis as one of their main sports.
-One of the main reasons behind this is that there’s likely a tennis competition taking placing almost 365 days of the year, making it a great outlet for bookmakers, especially on those slightly slower sports days.
+Many who bet only as a hobby disregard tennis as a betting option, but a lot of professional bettors use tennis as one of their go to sports.
+One of the main reasons for this is that tennis competitions take place almost 365 days of the year, making the sport a great outlet for bookmakers, especially on slightly slower event days.

-The sport gets a staggering amount of coverage, especially from the bigger bookmakers.
-The tournaments can range massively ion their importance from the majors to regional ranking events.
-With this comes a fair amount of unpredictability, especially in the lesser known events, which in turn, is a huge pull for bettors around the world.
+Tennis gets a staggering amount of coverage, especially from the bigger bookmakers.
+The tournaments can range massively in reputation, too, from the majors to regional ranking events.
+With this comes a fair amount of unpredictability, especially in the lesser known events, which is a huge pull for bettors around the world.

-As a bookmaker sees a certain sport become more popular, so the range of features on offer increase.
-It’s often the features which separates bookmakers these days and whilst it’s easy to open up a market and set a line for a specific bet, being somewhere that regular tennis bettors can use to plan their bets becomes all the more vital.
-Throughout this article we will be looking at some of the best tennis betting site online and what each has to offer.
+As a bookmaker notices a sport becoming more popular, so the range of features on offer increases.
+It’s often the features which separate the good bookmakers from the average ones these days, so while it’s easy to open up a market and set a line for a specific bet, creating a destination for regular tennis bettors where they can carefully plan their bets becomes all the more vital.

 Best Tennis Betting Sites